WPrzybyszewski/10XCards/ai/db-plan.md

 COMMENT ON COLUMN public.flashcards.id IS 'Primary key for the flashcard.';
 COMMENT ON COLUMN public.flashcards.user_id IS 'Foreign key referencing the user who owns the flashcard.';
 COMMENT ON COLUMN public.flashcards.category_id IS 'Optional foreign key referencing the category this flashcard belongs to.
 Set to NULL if the category is deleted.';
+COMMENT ON COLUMN public.flashcards.generation_id IS 'Optional foreign key referencing the AI generation task that created this flashcard.
+NULL for manually created flashcards.
+Set to NULL if the generation is deleted.';
 COMMENT ON COLUMN public.flashcards.question IS 'The question part of the flashcard (max 200 characters).';
 COMMENT ON COLUMN public.flashcards.answer IS 'The answer part of the flashcard (max 500 characters).';
 COMMENT ON COLUMN public.flashcards.source IS 'Indicates whether the flashcard was created manually or by AI.';